-Beneficial Oils Good For Brain, Heart
+Beneficial Oils Good For Brain

 University of South Florida’s Byrd Alzheimer’s Institute researchers recently received a $250,000 grant from a private foundation to conduct what is thought to be the first clinical trial of the effects of coconut oil on mild to moderate cases of Alzheimer’s disease.

 Melatonin protects neurons from protein toxicity and prevents protein formations such as fibrils in the brain.
 Melatonin is a hormone found in plants, animals and microbes.
-It decreases with age within patients with Alzheimer’s.
+It decreases with age within patients with Alzheimer’s disease.

-In other dietary news, British researchers claim that sensitivity to gluten, a protein found in wheat, barley and rye, can trigger a number of neurological conditions, including dementia.
+Meanwhile, British researchers claim that sensitivity to gluten, a protein found in wheat, barley and rye, can trigger a number of neurological conditions, including dementia.
 (As you have noticed, protein is a common theme in this battle for the brain.)
 Writing in the Journal of Neurology, Neurosurgery, and Psychiatry, Dr. Marios Hadjivassilou stated, “Gluten sensitivity can be primarily, and at times exclusively, a neurological disease.”

 Some foods increase your risk of contracting brain disease, while some foods help prevent it.
 Other foods offer the best hope for effective treatment.
 Most drugs offer no help at all.
 Drug companies are making billions selling placebos.
 Targeted nutrition is our best hope, but we also need to know which foods to avoid.

 According to the Mayo Clinic, Alzheimer’s disease is largely preventable.

 Experts claim that the risk for cognitive impairment is 42 percent lower in elderly individuals who consume healthy fats and fewer carbohydrates.
 Up to half of those who have Alzheimer’s disease could have prevented it with a smarter diet and exercise.
 The truth and targeted nutrition represent our best hope for both prevention and treatment.